keppy/Path-of-the-Polymath/path_of_the_polymath.md

 cut alone for years because it is the hardest to perfect—it is from this base that all other strategy flows.[^1]

+[^1]: Now days, the masters move students through all the cuts as quickly as possible, because otherwise they will lose interest and not return to class.

 Some will argue that an esoteric text like SICP is overly difficult and out of date.
 They will argue that there are newer, better texts that will get you to the same level of understanding quicker.
 To these people I say, ‘bull shit’.
 An